harshalpawaskar/Instagram-Clone/README.md

 # Instagram-Clone
-Instagram Clone using Parse Platform for Backend through AWS
+Instagram Clone using Parse Platform for Backend hosted on AWS